 - Begin delegating duties to employees while also checking in, monitoring their progress, and supporting them along the way.

 Other Ways to Practice Open Communication as a Leader

 The examples above are only a few select ways leaders might incorporate open communication into their company culture.
 Truthfully, there are many ways to communicate more directly and assertively while still being approachable and friendly.
 Below are multiple strategies for creating a workplace environment where honest, transparent communication is the status quo.

 Idea-Sharing and Brainstorming

 Open communication fosters creativity and innovation by encouraging team members to build off one another’s ideas.
-Meeting for a brainstorming session or asking for ideas during a group meeting is one of the best ways to increase engagement and participation levels.
+Meeting for a brainstorming session or asking for ideas during a group meeting (like in a start stop continue retrospective) is one of the best ways to increase engagement and participation levels.
 It also shows team members you look to them for answers on solving company problems, growing the business, and creating a great team culture.
 Additionally, leaders who ask for their employees’ insight demonstrate they value their employees’ thoughts, opinions, and strategic thinking abilities.
 This leads to a greater sense of responsibility and makes workers feel like executives see them as an integral part of the business.

 To get employees to speak more openly:

 - Commend them for sharing their ideas, thought processes, and concerns.